Please note that Tapas no longer supports Internet Explorer.

 Chewed on my lip.

-Descended past several locked doors.
-If this indeed was a well-prepared trap, long-forgotten underground garage would be watched too.
-Even so, I knew this place better than an entitled brat from a whole another region.
+Descending past several locked doors, broke into the lowest level.
+If this indeed was a well-prepared trap, the greenhouse would be watched, too.
+Even so, I knew this place better than an entitled brat from a whole another domain.
 This was my home ground.
-Not the first time I had to sneak out from these buildings under precarious circumstances.
+Not the first time I had to sneak out from here under precarious circumstances.

 “What is the army even doing here?”